DanRuta/xVA-Synth/README.md

 ## Packaging

 Use pyinstaller to compile the python, and run the scripts in `package.json` to create the electron distributables.
+Though, if you're just tweaking small things in JS/HTML/CSS, it may be easier to just copy over the files into an existing packaged distributable.
+There's no code obfuscation or anything like that in place.

 ## Models